-How to prevent this: There’s no way to prevent this, really.
-It’s just luck that would see you get an E3 error.
-This would be very uncommon also.
+How to prevent this: Other than not being careless with your heater, there’s no way to prevent this, really.
+It’s just luck or mislandling that would see you get an E3 error.
+This would be a very uncommon error also.

-How to fix this: I wouldn’t risk doing anything with an E3 error, yourself.
+How to fix this: Do not attempt to do anything to a heater that’s displaying an E3 error code.
 Bring it into your service agent for repair.

 E4 Error Code: Dirt / Water in Fuel